 By: Raeann Walquist ’20, staff writer

 With an ever-evolving student body and faculty, it can be challenging to get to know new faces around campus.
-We at La Vie Collegienne believe we can help shed some light on these new faces.
 This semester, LVC welcomed Dr. William Greenway, a poet, writer and editor onto campus.

 Greenway stumbled across LVC on a trip to Hersheypark with his wife and daughter after receiving his Ph.D. in modern literature and poetry and teaching at Youngstown State for 30 years.